machinexa2/machinexa2.github.io/writeups/_posts/2020-11-09-amazonbugpoc.markdown

 * BugPoC and Amazon for hosting and sponsoring the challenge.
 * LiveOverflow for an awesome window.name trick
 * Portswigger for awesome DOM Clobbering article
-* Naina for teaching me about weird javascript techniques.

 By the way, if you haven't watched [Liveoverflow's video](https://www.youtube.com/watch?v=L1RvK1443Yw&t=307s), go watch it now.